gmacon/hypothesis-mongoengine/README.rst

 ``DynamicDocument`` (and ``DynamicEmbeddedDocument``) currently generate only the explicitly-specified fields.

-``DynamicField`` is normally used internally by ``DynamicDocument``, but if you have a model which references it explicitly, it won't by handled generically.
+``DynamicField`` is normally used internally by ``DynamicDocument``, but if you have a model which references it explicitly, it won't be handled generically.

 Handling Custom Fields
 ----------------------